whistlegraph/aesthetic-computer/README.txt

 Today:

-- [🔴] Landing routes other than `/` do not upgrade the connection colors?
+- [🔴] Fix `Share your painting!`.

 - [x] More immediate coding.
   - [🟠] Make a publishing command progress bar / better workflow...
+  - [] Check on the differences between coding things in local and production while being both signed in and signed out.
   - [] Rename `code-channel` to a full on `channel` piece and entering empty channel will share the current channel code, while entering a new